 How to Remove Advanced Filter in Excel (5 Effective Ways)

-Microsoft Excel is a powerful software.
-We do not find the hidden data in our spreadsheet if we take a filtered dataset.
+We do not find the hidden data in our Excel spreadsheet if we take a filtered dataset.
 However, we can now access new Excel features to withdraw advanced filters quickly and effectively to redisplay our data.
 With this in mind, we will start from scratch and show you 5 effective ways to remove advanced filter in Excel.

-5 Effective Ways to Remove Advanced Filter in Excel
+How to Remove Advanced Filter in Excel: 5 Effective Ways

 Removing Advanced Filters can be cumbersome if we consider a large dataset.
 Fortunately, it is not an impossible task.
 Withdrawing an advanced filter is rather easier if we can implement these 5 methods perfectly.
 So, let’s jump into the article and learn the necessary steps to redisplay our hidden data.
 To demonstrate, I have taken a dataset that represents a duty roster.
 Also, we have applied the Advanced Filters in it.
 To know if a dataset is Advanced filtered, look left at the row index numbers.
 If they appear in blue, it means they are filtered.
 Alternatively, they will appear in black if there is no filter.